Alternative names: Spastic Colon

 Irritable bowel syndrome (IBS) is a common disorder of the intestines affecting perhaps 20% of the adult population that leads to pain, gassiness, bloating, and changes in bowel habits.
-Symptoms include constipation, diarrhea, or a painful but unsuccessful urge to move the bowels.
+Other symptoms include constipation, diarrhea, or a painful but unsuccessful urge to move the bowels.

 Through the years, IBS has been called by many names – colitis, mucous colitis, spastic colon, spastic bowel, and functional bowel disease.
 Most of these terms are inaccurate.
 Colitis, for instance, means inflammation of the large intestine (colon).
 IBS, however, does not cause inflammation and should not be confused with another disorder, ulcerative colitis.